 "It's fine, he's not alive, or a golem, or anything.
 It's just a toy."

 Militha'onga left it there alone, just in case Nicolas was wrong, and flew up to a little desk near his bed where his brand new Commodore Amiga 1000 sat, and made faces in the dim reflection of the monitor.
 "I hid in your sister's satchel of diversions, even before she was swallowed by the beast.
 I could not endure it so."

 "It'll be fine.
 People use them all the time."

 "And how many are consumed by these beasts?"

 "OK, you got me, people can get hurt...but cars aren't alive either, look..."
 He slid off of his bed and onto his knees to open a drawer built into the bed frame.
 It was his little space of forgotten toys, and from it he pulled a Matchbox car, a 1978 Pontiac Firebird, and set it up on the desk next to her.
 He watched from his knees as she looked it over, yet afraid to touch even this.

-"No, not a beast, just a machine.
-It can't think for itself, or move on it's own.
+"No, not a beast, it's just a machine.
+It can't think for itself, or move on its own.
 It would kinda be our magic, I guess."

 "No creature I have heard of creates ma'chine's."

 "Not even a wheel?
 Those are the little circles on the side of the car that roll so it can move."
 Militha'onga touched one of those wheels with her hand and felt it turn.
 He pulled another Matchbox out, a black van with a red stripe across its side and spoiler, and rolled it across his desk to bump into the wall.